nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 6. Here are some example commands you can try:

      * **`add`**` Finish CS2103T homework /d next Friday` -
-       adds a new task with the deadline set at next Friday
+       adds a new task with the deadline set for next Friday
      * **`delete`**` 3` - deletes the 3<sup>rd</sup> task shown in the current list
      * **`exit`** - exits the app